zpainter/iassist/content/community/antiracism-resources.md

 Resources gathered by members include:

-- [Sources of data](/community/antiracismresources-ig/DataSources-forRacialJustice.csv) (in .csv format) on a variety of topics but all documenting racism and the Black experience internationally.
+- Sources of data on a variety of topics but all documenting racism and the Black experience internationally.</br> Download in [Comma-separated format](/community/antiracismresources-ig/DataSources-forRacialJustice.csv) | [MS Excel format with color-coded topics](/community/antiracismresources-ig/DataSources-forRacialJustice.xlsx) | [PDF format](/community/antiracismresources-ig/DataSources-forRacialJustice.pdf)

 - [Articles/toolkits/rubrics](/community/antiracismresources-ig/ArticlesToolsRubrics-forRacialJustice.csv) (in .csv format) for building anti-racism into the process of working with data across the research lifecycle.